 At the end of the day, your startup costs are determined by your budget and how much you want to do yourself.
 For new podcast hosts, I typically recommend that you start with a mid-range budget and invest more as you go.

-Download to Podcast Budget Worksheet
+Download the Podcast Budget Worksheet

 Ready to nail down your podcast start-up costs?
 Download my Podcast Budget Worksheet here, and don’t hesitate to reach out with any other podcast budgeting questions!